 Well, with any luck, maybe we can lose religion altogether.
 And find Christ.

-Looking for a good book on this perspective on the Bible?
-I loved Peter Enns’ The Bible Tells Me So.
-Rob Bell also just published a book on the Bible, What Is the Bible? but I haven’t read that one yet – I read Love Wins, though, and I’m betting I’ll also love his new book.
-A Year of Biblical Womanhood by Rachel Held Evans takes a little different, lighter approach on the Bible.
+Looking for a few other good books on this perspective on the Bible?
+I loved Peter Enns’ The Bible Tells Me So, Rob Bell’s What Is the Bible? and Rachel Held Evans’ Inspired.
+Another one of Rachel’s books, A Year of Biblical Womanhood, takes a little different, lighter approach on the Bible.
 I know there’s more out there, one by Adam Hamilton I’ve heard is great.

 There’s freedom, y’all. 🙂